run-llama/llama_index/docs/community/integrations/deepeval.md

 from deepeval.metrics import AnswerRelevancyMetric from deepeval.test_case import LLMTestCase

 def test_case():
     answer_relevancy_metric = AnswerRelevancyMetric(threshold=0.5)
     test_case = LLMTestCase(
         input="What if these shoes don't fit?",
         # Replace this with the actual output from your LLM application
-        actual_output="We offer a 30-day full refund at no extra costs.", retrieval_context=["All customers are eligible for a 30 day full refund at no extra costs."]
+        actual_output="We offer a 30-day full refund at no extra costs.", retrieval_context=[
+            "All customers are eligible for a 30 day full refund at no extra costs."
+        ],
     )
     assert_test(test_case, [answer_relevancy_metric])
 ```